5.1. Firmware Update concept

 • Provides a download URI using the Package URI resource (/5/0/1), or

-• Sends the firmware directly to the Client using the Package resource (/5/0/0).
+• Sends the firmware directly using the Package resource (/5/0/0).

-In both cases, the Client acts only in response to the Server’s request.
+In both cases, the Client only acts in response to the Server’s request.

 5.1.4.
 Firmware Update modes